 Raspberries tucked into a flaky, buttery gluten-free pie crust?!
 With white chocolate drizzle?!
 I'm dead from glee.
 These are a major upgrade from the gelatinous fruit hand pies I used to covet and watch my elementary school pals eat in the 80s.

-There is nothing complicated with these raspberry hand pies.
+While these raspberry hand pies might look complicated, they really aren't.
 The gluten-free pie dough is straightforward and dependable.
-It’s been a number of years since gluten was a part of my life but I feel confident that this gluten-free pie dough will leave pie eaters second guessing if it is truly gluten-free.
-It’s quite perfect, in my humble pie opinion.
+It's been a number of years since gluten was a part of my life but I feel confident that this gluten-free pie dough will leave pie eaters second guessing if it is truly gluten-free.
+It's quite perfect, in my humble pie opinion.

 No instant pot?
 No worries.
 Your favorite raspberry jam (store-bought or homemade) will be perfectly wonderful as well.